simplicitesoftware/documentation/docs/docs/core/third-party-apis-examples.md

 (...)
 ```

-The following **non limitative** list of examples are describing some specifc cases for which higher level utility classes exists
+The following **non limitative** list of examples are describing some specific cases for which higher level utility classes exists
 (provided by Simplicité and/or by the vendor of the 3rd party API, e.g. Google APIs).

-But the same cloud be achieved using one of the low-level above approaches.
+But the same could be achieved using one of the low-level above approaches.

 Note that some of these 3rd party APIs may need a paying subscription and/or may have a limited free tier.